 Yahad – In Unum

-To support Father Patrick Desbois’ work to better understand the fate of the Roma (Gypsies) during World War II through interviewing eyewitnesses and locating mass graves.
+To support Father Patrick Desbois’ work to better understand the mass executions of Jews in rural areas of eastern Europe and the fate of the Roma (Gypsies) during World War II through interviewing eyewitnesses and locating mass graves.